lightning/bolts/02-peer-protocol.md

 alters the fee, and MAY send a `commitment_signed` message which doesn't change the commitment transaction other than the new revocation hash (due to dust, identical HTLC replacement, or insignificant or multiple fee changes).
-A node MUST include one `htlc_signature` for every HTLC transaction corresponding to BIP69 lexicographic ordering of the commitment transaction.
+A node MUST include 1 `htlc_signature` for every HTLC transaction corresponding to BIP69 lexicographic ordering of the commitment transaction.